knowuh/mmtute/README.md

         <body class="<%= page_classes %>">

-7. We should also probably rename the `stylesheets` directory to `css` and the `Javascript` directory to `js`.
+7. Let's rename `stylesheets` directory to `css` and the `Javascript` directory to `js`:
     1. While stile in `config.rb`, on lines 52-54:

             set :css_dir, 'css'
             set :js_dir, 'js'
-  2. Move them on the filesystem too: mv source/stylesheets source/css mv source/javascripts source/js
+    2. Move them on the filesystem too:

-8. We might as well get rid of `all.css` because we won't be using it. rm source/css/all.css
+            mv source/stylesheets source/css
+            mv source/javascripts source/js
+8. We wont be using `all.css` so we will delete that:

+          rm source/css/all.css
 9. Reload [http://localhost:4567/](http://localhost:4567/).
 You should see that it's using the Hobo font.

-10. Lets set up two column responsive post using slim.
+10. Let's set up two column responsive post using slim.
 Rename `source/index.html.erb` to `source/index.html.slm` then open it in your editor, and replace the content with:

           ---
           title: Welcome to Middleman